utlibraries/research-data-discovery/README.md

 ## Outputs
 See [output-dictionary.csv](output-dictionary.csv) for a description of output files.
 See [data-dictionary.csv](data-dictionary.csv) for a description of column headers.

-## Re-use
-If a re-user is only seeking to replicate the output for UT Austin or to retrieve an equivalent output for a different institution, the script will require very little modification - essentially only the defining of affiliation parameters will be necessary.

-### Adaptation to another institution
-To use the workflow in its current state, but for another institution, users should do the following:
-1. Modify institution-specific information.
-This is mainly under *INSTITUTIONS*, *PERMUTATIONS*, AND *PERMUTATIONS_IDENTIFIED*. *INSTITUTIONS* contains several fields; the only one that needs to be use a controlled vocabulary is the ROR field.
-You can short-hand/represent the others as you wish. *PERMUTATIONS* should contain as many permutations as you can think of that would reasonably occur.
-As DataCite has a limit on how many can be queried in one call (something like 36, I think), you should still to realistic ones and avoid highly granular ones (e.g., with departmental information).
-The wild-carding implemented in December 2025 has somewhat reduced the need for comprehensive permutations, but abbreviations are still important (e.g., 'UT Austin' and 'University of Texas at Austin'). *PERMUTATIONS_IDENTIFIED* should be the official institution name.
-2. Provide user-specific information.
-This includes at least your email (for making polite API calls).
-Get your own API tokens if you will be doing cross-validation (this is recommended for a first run in order to identify additional permutations of the institution's name).
-If you want to cross-validate with a Dataverse repository, you will need to change *url_dataverse* to the target one.
-For any Dataverse that is NOT multi-institutional, the *subtree* parameter can be removed as well.
-3. Run and refine.
-You will probably want to run in the test env first just to make sure things are working as expected (see below).
-Then you would want to do a production run and look for institution-specific things like repository names that should be standardized (this is *REPOSITORY_MAPPING* in `env.json`).

-### Test environment
-A Boolean variable called *test*, located in the env file, can be used to create a 'test environment.'
-If set to *true*, the script retrieves only a few pages from the DataCite or Crossref APIs (the largest sources of metadata).

-### Cross-validation
-Similar to the test environment, a Boolean value called *crossValidate* (in `env.json`) controls the cross-validation component (*true* will retrieve records from other APIs and cross-validate against DataCite).
-Another variable in the env file called *dataverse* will enable or disable the cross-validation for a Dataverse-based repository specifically (would require an API key and is not relevant for all potential users).

-* For UT Austin users: there should be no reason why you need to run the cross-validation process since I have used it to refine the workflow into the present state (e.g., to account for different permutations of the institutional name).
-* For non-UT Austin users: if you are at another institution and want to adapt this workflow, running the cross-validation is recommended to identify alternative/unexpected permutations of the name, especially if you are at an institution that similarly is part of a broader system or that has its name listed in a wide variety of ways.

-### Predicted runtime
-Typically, a run of the primary workflow without cross-validation or any of the secondary Figshare workflows should complete in under 20 minutes.
-If cross-validation is employed, a run should complete in under 25 minutes.
-The test environment without cross-validation should complete in about 1 minute; if cross-validation is employed, it should complete in about 8-9 minutes.
-Adding one of the Figshare workflows can significantly increase the runtime; significant variation between institutions is expected.
-Typical runtime of the combined main workflow, first Figshare workflow (DataCite + OpenAlex), and NCBI step is around 40-55 minutes at present.
-The NCBI workflow itself should complete in 30-40 seconds.

 ## Planned development
 Product development ideas/plans are listed as '[Issues](https://github.com/utlibraries/research-data-discovery/issues)'.
 The projected timelines are listed in a linked [Project](https://github.com/orgs/utlibraries/projects/3).